Here is my review of Long John Silvers, an eating establishment that my family frequented in the 80’s.

 Next I started tackling the sides, or as the above picture will show me lying, I was mixing it up as I went, but for the sake of this review I waited for the sides.
 The slaw was first and it was pretty damn good slaw-wise.
 I’ll be honest, I’m not a big slaw fan, it’s milky and cabbage-y and I just don’t bend that way mostly, but I did grow up on LJS and I developed a taste for theirs and it’s just the exact same as I remembered it.
 The fries sucked monkey balls though.
 They are the worst fries ever, all plain and not salty and sort of stale.
 The hush puppies though were fan-freaking-tastic as LJS hush puppies tend to always be.
 Just enough batter goodness without too much onion.

-By this time Carrie was getting a tummy ache, but like the trooper she is she powered through her meal to the almost bitter end.
-Her assessment of the Veggie Bites was that they were good, but not as good as store bought jalapeño bites simply because instead of one solid piece of pepper LJS decided to dice theirs which sort of made it, well, not as good.
+The girlfriend was getting a tummy ache, but like the trooper she is she powered through her meal to the almost bitter end.
+Her assessment of the Veggie Bites was that they were good, but not as good as store-bought jalapeño bites simply because instead of one solid piece of pepper LJS decided to dice theirs which sort of made it, well, not as good.
 What made me laugh was the sign for the Bites promotion that proclaimed “Eat Your Veggies!” when in fact they are mostly batter and cheese, and let’s be honest, jalapeños aren’t really veggies in the healthy sense of the word.

-Having each made our way through most of the meal (Carrie stopped per her tummy ache and I stopped shoveling in slaw when I got a mouthful of hidden slaw-soggy French fry) we made out way to the best part of any LJS meal and something I was totally obsessed with as a kid, the crumbs.
+Having each made our way through most of the meal (I stopped shoveling in slaw when I got a mouthful of hidden slaw-soggy French fry) we made our way to the best part of any LJS meal and something I was totally obsessed with as a kid, the crumbs.
 I apologize for the picture quality, apparently it’s impossible to get a clear light reading or distance reading off of LJS crumbs, and they will always turn out blurry as all four pictures that I took did.
 When I was a kid I would always order a free basket of “extra crumbs” which the server never batted an eye at, so apparently I wasn’t the only one begging for what amounts to LJS scrapings.

 with our meal finished and our tummy’s either full or sick we sat and contemplated life…